laravel-modules-com/docs/v11/tests.md

 title: Tests
 ---

-`phpunit.xml` is the configuration file for phpunit by default this file is configured to run tests only in the `/tests/Feature` and `/tests/Unit`
+`phpunit.xml` is the configuration file for PHPUnit by default this file is configured to run tests only in the `/tests/Feature` and `/tests/Unit`

-In order for your modules to be tested their paths need adding to this file, manually adding entries for each module is not desirable so instead use a wildcard include to include the modules dynamically:
+For your modules to be tested their paths need to be added to this file, manually adding entries for each module is not desirable so instead use a wildcard include to include the modules dynamically:

 ```php
 <testsuite name="Modules">